Aashi24/shreyakr-portfolio/final_project_shreya.md

 # 2. INITIAL SKETCHES
 Clear and understandable sketches created and available on the Github page.
 Sketches mimic aspects of the outline and build on message.
 Story structure is built into sketches.
-# 3. The data
+# 3. THE DATA
 Data source identified.
 A copy of the data, or a recreated version of the data is available via a publicly-accessible link (Github, Box, or other publicly-accessible link).
 A couple of paragraphs that document data sources and how data will be used.
-# 4. Method and medium
+# 4. METHOD AND MEDIUM
 A few paragraphs documenting how the project will be completed.
 Platform for the final project identified.
 <- [Return to my Portfolio page](/README.md)